You are here

 Once you have submitted all the materials necessary for your application, please allow up to two weeks to receive an admission decision.
 You can check the status of your application by logging into the TUportal website.

-Conditional and Provisional Admission are available for talented students who meet the academic requirements for admission but need to improve their English language skills.
+Pathway Programs are available for talented students who meet the academic requirements for admission but need to improve their English language skills.

 Academically qualified students who submit no language test scores will receive Provisional Admission to Temple University and will be placed in the Intensive English Language Program